1991 ITV franchise auctions: London weekday

 Thames Television had held the London weekday franchise since 1968, when it was created from a merger of ABC and Rediffusion.
-Since 1983, its broadcast hours were 09:25 on Monday to 17:15 on Friday.
+Since 1983, its broadcast hours were 09:25 to 06:00 daily from Monday morning to Thursday night/Friday morning, and 09:25 to 17:15 on Friday.
 The largest of the ITV companies, Thames produced some of the network's most popular and critically acclaimed programmes, including The Bill, Minder, The Sweeney and Mr. Bean.
 Thames had faced internal conflict during the 1980s, and both of its shareholders, Thorn EMI and British Electric Traction, wanted to sell their stakes in the company.
 Carlton Communications had attempted to buy Thames in 1985, but the IBA blocked the sale.
 Carlton's chairman Michael Green was regarded in government as one of the few supporters of the blind auction system, and it was widely expected that his company would bid for at least one franchise in 1991.

 Richard Branson, the high-profile founder of the Virgin Group, was interested in making a bid.
 In order to give his consortium experience and connections in ITV, he joined forces with David Frost, who had been a founder of LWT and TV-am.
 The bid was led by John Gau, a former producer of Panorama.
 Charterhouse Bank provided funding.
 The Chrysalis Group also joined the bid, which came to be known as CPV-TV: Chrysalis, Paradine and Virgin.
 CPV-TV decided to bid for three franchises – London weekday, the South and South East of England, and the East of England – reckoning that the work of preparing a bid would be similar for all three, and intending to consolidate its offering if it won in multiple regions.
 CPV-TV was widely expected to be the highest bidder for the London weekday franchise, which was its priority.

 Carlton also bid against Thames, with a consortium comprising The Daily Telegraph and the Italian RCS MediaGroup.
 Carlton proposed to act as a publisher-broadcaster, commissioning programmes from independent production companies rather than producing any themselves.
 The consortium's auction strategy was to promise more of the same while bidding higher than Thames, in an attempt to ensure that it could not be rejected on quality grounds or exceptional circumstances.
 It was widely understood that Thames had bid the lowest of the three London weekday applicants.
 In public, Thames made contingency plans for defeat, proposing to become an independent producer of programmes for ITV and others.
 In private, the company's chief executive Richard Dunn was confident the exceptional circumstances clause would be invoked to prevent Thames losing its licence.